 Students will move the labels on the 123 Tiles to change their maps.
 They will change the location of the treasure and one obstacle.
 Students will work in their groups to create a project for the 123 Robot to find the treasure on the new map.
 As students work to create the project, they will be encouraged to keep trying until they accurately can get the 123 Robot to the treasure.

 Alternate Coding Methods

 While this Lab is written for use with the Coder, it can also be completed using the buttons on the 123 Robot to touch code, or using VEXcode 123.
-If using the buttons to touch code, have students sequence button presses to create a project that has the 123 Robot drive to the treasure on their Treasure Map.
-For more information about the 123 Robot, see the Using the VEX 123 Robot Knowledge Base article.
+If using the buttons to code with touch, have students sequence button presses to create a project that has the 123 Robot drive to the treasure on their Treasure Map.
+For more information about coding using the Touch buttons on the 123 Robot, see the Coding with the Touch Buttons on the 123 Robot Knowledge Base article.

 Allow students to discuss and display their learning.